UPEV1sion/Enigma/docs/Enigma.md

 60 \cdot 17.576 = 1.054.560
 $$

-After all this, we're left with compared to before a laughable key length of $1.054.560$.
+After all this, we're left with compared to before a laughable $1.054.560$ combinations.

 The Enigma had a peculiarity that made the crypto analytic analysis easier: one letter never gets depicted on it self.
 This was caused by the self-inverse characteristics of the machine, meaning we can encrypt/decrypt the same message with the same key.